Welcome back to a new school year!

 Our ‘Learning for sustainability’ Global goal this term is ‘Life on Land’.

-We thought that refilling water bottles, using plastic tubs and putting food waste in a composte bin were good ways of helping reduce the amount of waste we produce.
+We thought that refilling water bottles, using plastic tubs and putting food waste in a compost bin were good ways of helping reduce the amount of waste we produce.

 Congratulations to Grace, Megan, Sophie and Sean who did a wonderful job representing the school on Thursday 5th October at the Interschool Cross Country event.
 Particular congratulations go to the P6 and P7 boys team who came second.
 Well done everyone!